aimhubio/aim/docs/source/using/remote_tracking.md

 ### Overview

 Aim remote tracking server allows running experiments in a multi-host environment and collect tracked data in a centralized location.
-It provides SDK for client-server communications and utilized [gRPC](https://grpc.io/about/) protocol as its core transport layer.
+It provides SDK for client-server communications and utilizes http/ws protocols as its core transport layer.

-In this guide we will show you how to setup Aim remote tracking server and how to integrate it in client-side code.
+In this guide we will show you how to set up Aim remote tracking server and how to integrate it in client-side code.

 ### Prerequisites

 Remote tracking server assumes multi-host environments used to run multiple training experiments.
-The machine running the server have to accept incoming TCP traffic on a dedicated port (default is 53800).
+The machine running the server have to accept incoming http traffic on a dedicated port (default is 53800).

-### Scaling

-Aim remote tracking server can be set up to use multiple workers to scale the bandwidth of receiving connections.
-But it comes with some caveats.
-When providing `--workers=n` argument to `aim server` command, `aim` uses `n + 1` sequential ports starting from port number specified.
-Thus, all `p, ..., p + n` ports are required to be exposed to the client.
-No changes are needed on client side.

-_Note:_

-The default number of workers is 1.
-No additional ports are required to be opened in this case.

 ### Server-side setup